A heat pump is an electrical device that transfers natural energy from a relatively low temperature reservoir to one at a higher temperature.

 Moreover, water form a variety of installations, swimming pools, and sewage represents a high-quality energy-source which can be used very effectively in heat pump installations (co-efficient of performance (COP) of 4 to 6).

-Ground is an unlimited renewable energy source; the temperature of the ground, and consequently its application for heat pump installations, increase with increased depth.
+Ground is an unlimited renewable energy source; the temperature of the ground, and consequently its usability for heat pump installations, increase with increased depth.
 Energy of the ground can be extracted using heat exchangers laid:

 Horizontally at a minimal depth of 1.8 meters